ashayp22/Multithreaded-Stack-Benchmark/README.md

 I was curious what the performance difference was between using atomics and mutexes as a locking mechanism in C++, so that data reads/writes can occur in multithreaded situations without data races.

-I implemented two stacks, one with a mutex and one with atomics, and benchmarked with Google Benchmark to see how long it would take to add ints to the stack in different settings.
-So far, mutex locks perform better than atomics, and so as of 10/27/23 I am looking into why this is the case.
+I implemented three stacks, one with the std::mutex, one with atomics, and one with an atomic mutex, and benchmarked with Google Benchmark to see how long it would take to add ints to the stack in different settings.
+So far, mutex performs the best.
+My current theory is that there are some optimizations happening with std::mutex that delivers the lowest overhead with between context-switching and busy-waiting.

 ### 1 Thread, 10000 Objects Each